yashrk3103/task1/README.md

 **8. How does Wireshark complement port scanning?**

 > Wireshark captures and displays raw network packets in real-time.
 It helps visualize Nmap activity, verify packet responses, analyze unexpected behavior, and detect anomalies or scanning attempts.

----

-✅ Task completed and submitted as required.